This is just a quick guide that is focused on everyday English that native speakers use in informal situations in Britain.

 pissed off - angry or very annoyed i.e. 'works really been pissing me off lately!'

-Well there are many more everyday phrases but I hope this helps!
+Well there are many more everyday phrases but I hope this helps and please add more below!